To view the Organizations available for your Disability, click the button to the right.

 There are a wide range of advocacy and self-help organization which exist in South Africa.
-They include organisations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, National Council of and for Persons with Disabilities (NCPD), as well as single-issue national organisations such as the SA Federation for Mental Health (SAFMH) and Down Syndrome South Africa, to name just a few.
+They include organisations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, National Council of and for Persons with Disabilities (NCPD) and Champion Of Hope, as well as single-issue national organisations such as the SA Federation for Mental Health (SAFMH) and Down Syndrome South Africa, to name just a few.

-- Cross-disability organizations, such as the National Council of and for Persons with Disabilities (NCPD), which represents the interests of all persons with disabilities in South Africa.
+- Cross-disability organizations, such as the National Council of and for Persons with Disabilities (NCPD) and Champion Of Hope, which represents the interests of all persons with disabilities in South Africa.

 - Diagnostic-focused organizations which represent a medical diagnostic group such as the SA Federation for Mental Health (SAFMH) and Down Syndrome South Africa.
 Within these DPOs that represent medical diagnostic groups, are provincial organisations to assist it's members in a particular province, such as Down Syndrome Association of the Western Cape (DSAWC).

 - Population-specific organizations, represent a population group such as children with disabilities, an example of this is The Sunshine Association.

 1. Cross Disability Organizations